TejoBurgboy/IOT-Techo/Manuel_IOT_Tejo.md

 }
 ~~~
 Change by the WIFI settings the ssid and password to yours.
-If that is the case you will get in your serial monitor a message.
+If that is the case you will get in your serial monitor a message with the current day and time.

 ## (3) If Else with a certain time
 Add this code all the way down in the void loop.